Carbon-Twelve-C12/supernova/README.md

 A detailed roadmap with implementation priorities and timelines is available in [PROJECT_ROADMAP.md](PROJECT_ROADMAP.md).
 We welcome contributions from the community to help complete these components.

-Current development is focused on completing Phase 6: Production Readiness by finalizing deployment infrastructure and documentation.
+Current development is focused on preparing for the 1.0.0 final release, which will incorporate user feedback and polish all existing functionality.

 ## Getting Started